 What is Geo-Targeting?

-The simplest examples of Geo-Targeting are SERPs:
+The simplest examples of geo-targeting are right in the SERPs.

-And now again, this time from near London, UK:
+Here’s another example, this time from near London, UK:

 This is Herz.com viewed from Singapore:

 What will work better for your funnel – showing your traffic from Spain pages in Spanish or English?
 Will you quote Euro or Dollar?

-1. Experiment with languages:
+1. Experiment With Languages

-You can test the entire funnel in different languages, otherwise decide on a KPI on the page (CTA click, time on site, etc) and measure its performance.
+You can test the entire funnel in different languages or test a specific KPI on the page (CTA click, time on site, etc.) and measure its performance.

 For example, visiting Samsung.com from Hong Kong redirects to their smasung.com/hk directory, and the language is as expected.
 Finding the location change icon is fairly easy at the bottom left, as is the language switch at the top right of the main menu.

-2. Match currency:
+2. Match Local Currency

 Experiment with another currency based on a region or country.
 You may want to keep it simple and try it on one popular product or landing page.
 Measure sales in combination with location – are the conversion rates any different if you display the currency of the visitor’s country?